DimakatsoMahlodi/cleaning-the-dataset/README.md

 ### Repository Layout

-This repository has 3 main directories  each containing its own notebook, README, and raw data
+This repository has 3 main directories  each containing its own notebook, README, and raw data and the heartml.ipynb.

 ### Datasets